Joe-W-Davies/FBPredictor/README.md

 There are many features to train with - if you want to reduce them, try running with a modified Boruta-SHAP algo by adding the option `--feature_select`.
 To optimise the model hyperparameters, add the `--hp_opt` option.
 To add info on betting odds from [football-data.co.uk](https://www.football-data.co.uk), add the `-a` option.

 The current best test accuracy is: 67.5%.
+For thee class models that predict draws (see branch: `three_class`, the best accuracy is around 53%).